 Stubbes's Anatomie of Abuses might be considered the very manifesto of the Puritan "Reformation of Manners," as they called it, which was very much a middle-class vision, with an equally jaundiced view of both the carnality of court life, and the "heathenish rioting" of popular entertainment.
 It also shows it's impossible to understand debates about Puritanism and the origins of the Protestant work ethic without understanding this larger context of the decline of life-cycle service and creation of a proletariat.
-English Calvinists (actually they were only called "Puritans" by those who disliked them) tended to be drawn from the class of master craftsmen and "improving" farmers who were employing this newly created proletariat, and their "Reformation of Manners" took special aim at popular festivals, gaming, drinking, "and all the annual rites of misrule when youth temporarily inverted the social order."
-The Puritan ideal was for all such "masterless men" to be rounded up, and placed under the stern discipline of a pious household whose patriarch could direct them in work and prayer.
+English Calvinists (actually they were only called "Puritans" by those who disliked them) tended to be drawn from the class of master craftsmen and "improving" farmers who were employing this newly created proletariat, and their "Reformation of Manners" took special aim at popular festivals, gaming, drinking, "and all the annual rites of misrule when youth temporarily inverted the social order."33 The Puritan ideal was for all such "masterless men" to be rounded up, and placed under the stern discipline of a pious household whose patriarch could direct them in work and prayer.
 But this was just the first of a long history of attempts to reform the manners of the lower classes that has followed, from Victorian workhouses where the poor were taught proper time discipline, to workfare and similar government programs today.

 Why, starting in the sixteenth century, did the middle classes suddenly develop such an interest in reforming the moral comportment of the poor-a subject they had not previously found of much interest one way or the other?
 This has always been something of a historical mystery.
 In the context of life-cycle service, though, it actually makes perfect sense.
 The poor were seen as frustrated adolescents.
-Work-and specifically, paid labor under the eye of a master-had traditionally been the means by which such adolescents learned how to be proper, disciplined, self-contained adults.
-While in practical terms Puritans and other pious reformers could no longer promise much to the poor-certainly not adulthood as it used to be conceived, as freedom from the need to work under the orders of others-they substituted charity, discipline, and a renewed infusion of theology.
-Work, they taught, was both punishment and redemption.
-Work was self-mortification and as such had value in itself, even beyond the wealth it produced, which was merely a sign of God's favor (and not to be enjoyed too much.)34
+Work-and specifically, paid labor under the eye of a master-had apprenticeship, too.
+I retired as a 'journeyman printer.' " When I asked if there were any master printers, he said, "No, we don't have masters anymore.
+Well, unless you want to say that's the boss."